 With monday work management, you can turn virtually any project calendar into an interactive timeline by simply clicking on the Timeline View.

-that using a concrete planning tool such as a project calendar comes along with many benefits.
-One study even found that project calendars can help free you from the stress and anxiety of an under-planned project.
+It’s an inevitable fact that proper planning is the key to successful outcomes, so it’s no surprise that using a concrete planning tool such as a project calendar comes with many benefits.
+One study found that project calendars can help free you from the stress and anxiety of an under-planned project.

 And today’s project calendars are far more robust than a pen and a piece of paper or an Excel spreadsheet.
 Here are some of the specific benefits that reinforce project calendars as an integral tool in project management.